bluemelodybox/dsi-course-projects/project-3/README.md

 ### Problem Statement
 The intend of this project is to build different classification models that can accurately classify between subreddit topics based on text posts and find out which model gives the best accuracy.

+As a reddit moderator, it is useful to find posts that are posted in the wrong subreddit.

 ### General approach
 - Scrape subreddit data
 - Clean text, lemmatize and remove stopwords